DanBuchan/profile_drift/README.md

 python3 ../calculate_pfam_distances.py ~/Data/pfam/reps_renumbered.fasta.fa

+#### run_pfam_rep_blasts.py

+take a rep from each pfam family and blast against the annotated pfam_fasta that we built from the Stockholm format interpro data

 # TODO

 1. Add check so that `--distance` is not greater than the length of the sequence (hamming) or bigger than can be achieved given a distance matrix (length*max_residue_distance)